cs3110/textbook/_sources/chapters/ds/twothree.md

 A *two-three tree*, or *2-3 tree*, is another balanced tree data structure that can be used to implement sets and maps.
 Like red-black trees, the 2-3 tree achieves logarithmic time performance while avoiding mutability.
+John Hopcroft is credited with the invention of 2-3 trees by Cormen et al. in *Introduction to Algorithms*, 1990, p.
+280.

 ## Representation Type